-Creating a staff profile (AKA model or talent profile) should always be free.
+Creating a staff profile (also known as model or talent profile) should always be free.
 You should never pay to create a profile with an event staffing agency.
-Most agencies require the same types of information including your contact information, credentials (listed above), and location selection.
-Many agencies offer nationwide event staffing for their clients, which gives you the opportunity to not only work in your local market but in other locations as well.
-If you have friends or family in other cities that you can stay with, you can include those in your location selection and you will receive notifications of opportunities in those locations as well.
+Most agencies require the same types of information, including your contact information, credentials (listed above), and location selection.
+Many agencies offer nationwide event staffing for their clients, which gives you the opportunity to work not only in your local market but in other locations as well.
+If you have friends or family in other cities that you can stay with, you can include those in your location selection, and you will receive notifications of opportunities in those locations as well.
 Some staffing agencies employ W-2 promotional models while others hire 1099 independent contractors.
 In the case of W-2 agencies, you will need to make sure you have the required forms of identification for the federal I9 form ready to upload.

-Many agencies post their promotional modeling jobs online and to their website.
+Many agencies post their promotional modeling jobs online and on their website.
 Here are a few places that you can search online for opportunities.

 Agency Tip: Submitting Information

-When filling out your staff profile and/or submitting your information for a specific job from a job board, take your time and focus on following each agencies’ request on what they require.
+When filling out your staff profile and/or submitting your information for a specific job from a job board, take your time and focus on following each agency’s request on what they require.

 If you are selected for an interview, be sure to schedule it when you are fully available to speak to the agency’s account manager.
 You’ll want to make sure you are completely focused on the interview.